 "Data quality and pricing accuracy limitations"

-Roughly 36% of companies cite inaccurate product and competitor data as a barrier to effective pricing decisions.
-In the wound healing care industry, about 24% of suppliers face pricing inconsistencies due to siloed data across procurement, insurance, and distribution platforms.
-More than 18% of businesses using predictive pricing tools report model drift caused by unreliable historical inputs.
-These challenges hinder the ability to achieve real-time pricing agility and undermine consumer trust in medical pricing transparency.
+Roughly 36% of companies cite inaccurate product, customer, and competitor data as a barrier to effective pricing decisions.
+Approximately 24% of enterprises face pricing inconsistencies because relevant data remains fragmented across procurement, sales, CRM, ERP, and distribution platforms.
+More than 18% of businesses using predictive pricing tools report model drift caused by unreliable historical inputs or rapidly changing market conditions.
+These challenges hinder real-time pricing agility, reduce the reliability of automated recommendations, and make it difficult for organizations to maintain consistent pricing strategies across markets and channels.

 Segmentation Analysis